March 16 – 19, 2026

 Transformational Journeys: The Practical Implications of Integrating the Neurosequential Model Within the Residential Milieu

 Children with complex trauma or neurodevelopmental disorders benefit from residential treatment within a therapeutic milieu that supports healing.
-The Neurosequential Model of Therapeutics (NMT) offers a developmentally informed framework for individualized care that enhances outcomes and reduces restraints.
-This study of NMT implementation at Hull Services in Calgary highlights key strategies for integrating NMT into residential settings, offering insights for programs seeking to strengthen their treatment milieu and clarify their model of change.
+NMT offers a developmentally informed framework for individualized care that enhances outcomes and reduces restraints.
+This study of NMT implementation highlights key strategies for integration into residential settings, offering insights for programs seeking to strengthen their treatment milieu and clarify their model of change.

 speaker headshot Michelle Maikoetter, MA, LCCA, NCC, LPC-S